Timebutt/magicq-manual/docs/fx-engine.md

     </div>
 </div>
 <div class="section">
-    ## 11.10.&nbsp;Importing and Exporting the FX Library
+    ## 11.10.
+Importing and Exporting the FX Library
     <p>
         The FX in the FX Window can be stored to a FX library file so that the FX can be reloaded and reused in any MagicQ show.
 Use the
         SAVE FX LIB to make a FX library file – all the FX in the FX window are stored to the file.
 The FX are saved as generic FX – i.e.